Grodzka Gate – NN Theatre: Henio Zytomirski

-"Oral History"
+Oral history

 Since 1998 the "Grodzka Gate" has been implementing the project «Historia Mówiona» ("The Oral History Programme").
 It is based on collecting of audio and video recorded memories of witnesses of various historical events.
 Pursuant to oral history guidelines, the "Grodzka Gate" collected memories of almost 2,000 people and recordings of more than 3,000 hours of audio and video materials.
 The main topics of the interviews are mundane life, education, intercultural reciprocity, World War II, The Holocaust, Polish-Jewish relations during the war and opposition and underground publishing during the years of The Polish People's Republic.
 Gathered materials constitute the largest collection of this kind in Poland, which is available in the Internet.
 Every file fulfills the requirements of The Dublin Core Metadata Initiative and is stored in the system dLibra.

-Compiled data is actively applied to other projects carried out by the center, such as exhibitions, installations, paratheatrical plays, educational activities etc., so as to create a proper atmosphere and "breathe in some life" and personality into history.
+Compiled data is actively applied to other projects carried out by the centre, such as exhibitions, installations, paratheatrical plays, educational activities etc., so as to create a proper atmosphere and "breathe in some life" and personality into history.

-Separate departments of the "Grodzka Gate"
+Departments

 Lublin Underground Route (Lubelska Trasa Podziemna) is one of the separate departments of the "Grodzka Gate", opened for visitors in 2006.
 It is 280-meters long trail that serves touristic and educational purposes and runs beneath the 16th -17th century houses of the Old town.
 Its starting point is the Royal Tribunal from which it goes under the streets Złota and Archidiakońska and ends on Plac Po Farze.
 In the course of the trail the visitors encounter fourteen exposition halls with replica models, reflecting the history of Lublin since the 8th century.
 The highlight of the route is a big multimedia model of the great fire of Lublin in 1719.

-Museum of printing House of Words (Dom Słów) on Żmigród, 1 is another separate department of "The Grodzka Gate".
+Museum of printing House of Words (Dom Słów) on Żmigród, 1 is another separate department of The Grodzka Gate.
 It was established in 2006.
 Initially, it was called The Chamber of printing (Izba Drukarstwa).
 The second opening of the institution took place on October 3, 2014.
 Renewed exhibition pays special attention to the value of words – printed and oral ones – in social life and culture.
 House of Words unveils for its visitors all major stages of the book creation process – pagination, printing of pictures, typography etc. Some activities of the institution are targeted to underline the role of "the liberty of speech" as the marker of social changes.
-Numerous workshops organized there set great store on reading and its promotion.
+Numerous workshops organised there set great store on reading and its promotion.